for example，such as，like，namely 的區別:

 2. such as也作為“例如”講，用來列舉同類人或事物中的幾個例子。

--Some of the European languages come from Latin, such as French, Italian and Spanish.
+-Some European languages, such as French, Italian and Spanish, come from Latin.

 -Boys such as John and James are very friendly.